The Overwatch League A Sinking Ship

 Retire

-With the constant changes, unforeseen event cancellations, and stress on players and coaches, it’s no wonder that talent is either dropping out of Overwatch competition or turning to a different game altogether. the most famous example is Jay “sinatraa” Won, the DPS for San Francisco Shock, who formally announced his retirement and talked about several issues in his tweet.
+With the constant changes, unforeseen cancellations, and stress on players and coaches, it’s no wonder that talent is either dropping out of Overwatch competition or turning to a different game altogether. the most famous example is Jay “sinatraa” Won, the DPS for San Francisco Shock, who formally announced his retirement and talked about several issues in his tweet.

 “Straight up I just lost passion for the game. idk what the real killer was for me, maybe it was the 2-2-2 lockout, maybe it was bans, I’m not sure….
 I just know it was hard for me to log in to play and I didn’t enjoy scrims at all anymore, etc,” sinatraa explained.